 However, we consume audio differently.
 People listen to podcasts in the car, at their desks and around their houses.
 Your show is only competing with other podcasts, music and traditional radio.
 That playing field is much smaller.
 As I like to say, you can’t watch a YouTube video while driving.
 Or, you really shouldn’t.

 Audio itself is more intimate than video.
 Remember the heyday of local radio?
 Think about the morning show you listened to each morning.
-Remember the wisecracking DJ you heard on the way home.
+Remember the wisecracking DJ you heard on the way home?
 You felt like you knew him or her.
-They were a familiar voice in your car or at home, often your only companion.
-There’s a psychological bond there, and successful podcasters can achieve the same thing in 2019.
+They were a familiar voice in your car or at home, often a companion.
+There’s a psychological bond there, and successful podcasters can achieve the same thing today.

 Q: What’s the advantage to having podcast subscribers?

 Once listeners subscribe to your show, each new piece of content is automatically sent to them.
 They don’t have to bookmark a page to return to a blog.
 You don’t have to hope Facebook’s ever-changing algorithm will show them your post among a sea of political rants and cat memes.

 Q: Can you make money podcasting?